homothetyhk/HollowKnight.BenchwarpMod/README.md

 	- [Obsolete] Reduce Preloads: when the game starts up, only the selected style is preloaded.
 To use other styles, the player must restart the game.
 		- As of version 3.0, Reduce Preloads is no longer a setting, and only one bench is preloaded by default.
 	- No preloads: no bench styles are preloaded.
 The deploy button instead will create a respawn marker.
 To deploy benches, the player must change the setting and restart the game.
+	- Apply Style To All: applies the selected styles to base game benches.
+Requires a scene reload to take effect.
+Not all benches are supported.

 Bench Hotkeys
 - Each of the following combinations is equivalent to clicking the corresponding bench button, and then the Warp button in Bench Warp mode.
 In other words, a code for an unselectable bench will result in warping to the current respawn.
 Hotkeys only perform bench warps; this holds even if the current setting is set to Door Warp mode.